code-cse/Face-Detection-SSD/README.md

 Single-shot MultiBox Detector is a one-stage object detection algorithm.
 This means that, in contrast to two-stage models, SSDs do not need an initial object proposals generation step.
 This makes it, usually, faster and more efficient than two-stage approaches such as Faster R-CNN, although it sacrifices performance for detection of small objects to gain speed.

 ##### Architecture of SSD :
+Single class object detection models will need less learnable features.
+Less parameters mean that the network will be smaller.
+Smaller networks run faster because it requires less computations.

 ![alt text](images/ssd_arch.png)